garcia/msdparser/README.md

 ## Features

-- Speed-optimized lexer & low-overhead parser
+- MSD lexer and parser
-- Support for escape sequences by default
+- Optional escape sequences (on by default)
-- Strict & lenient parse modes
+- Optional strict parsing (off by default)
+- Bidirectionally-lossless parsing & serialization (in most cases)

 ## Installation